J. Walter Christie: Later innovations and bureaucratic frustrations

 In October 1928, the M1928 was demonstrated at Fort Myer, Virginia.
 There the Army's Chief of Staff, General Charles P. Summerall, and other high-ranking officers were impressed and strongly recommended that the Infantry Tank Board conduct further, official tests of the new vehicle.
 However, the Tank Board was less enthusiastic.
 They noted that the vehicle's armor was very thin and could not survive penetration by the smallest armor-piercing antitank rifle or artillery piece.
 The Board also differed with Christie on its guidelines for tank capabilities, which were based on a radically different theory of armored warfare than that used by Christie.
 While Christie advocated the use of lightweight tanks with long range and high speed, designed to penetrate enemy lines and attack their infrastructure and logistics capabilities, they considered the tank as simply an auxiliary weapon to help protect the infantry, and to help isolate and reduce enemy strongpoints near the front lines, much as they had been used during the previous world war.
 For the Infantry Tank Board, armor and firepower were more important design criteria than mobility, and the M1928 prototype was passed to the Cavalry for further evaluation.

 The Cavalry's thinking at that time was based on armored cars, and it wanted to develop the M1928 as an armored car chassis.
 Once again, Christie's concept of how his vehicles should be used, together with his difficult nature, resulted in disputes with Army officials.
-One member of the Cavalry Evaluation Board who appreciated both Christie's design and tank warfare concepts, was Lt.
+One member of the Cavalry Evaluation Board who appreciated both Christie's design and tank warfare concepts was Lt.
 Colonel George S. Patton.
-Patton, and his friend Major Clarence Corinth Benson, strongly endorsed adoption of the M1928 as the basis for a Cavalry tank.
+Patton, and his friend Major Clarence C. Benson, strongly endorsed the adoption of the M1928 as the basis for a Cavalry tank.

 Ultimately, the Secretary of War rejected mass production of the M1928, citing excessive acquisition costs.
 Christie then felt he was justified in selling his inventions to the highest bidder.
 He began discussing his advanced chassis and suspension systems with foreign governments; Poland, the USSR and the United Kingdom had all expressed interest in the designs.
 A long and complex series of exchanges between Christie and foreign governments followed.
-These were technically illegal, since Christie never obtained approval of the US Department of State, Army Ordnance, or the Department of War to transfer his designs to potentially hostile governments.
+These were technically illegal since Christie never obtained approval of the US Department of State, Army Ordnance, or the Department of War to transfer his designs to potentially hostile governments.